ysyk2021/the-power-of-emotional-intelligence-techniques-for-personal-growth-and-happiness/src/chapter-1-2.md

-Chapter: Importance of Emotional Intelligence for Personal Growth and Happiness
+Importance of Emotional Intelligence for Personal Growth and Happiness
 ===============================================================================

 In this chapter, we will explore the significance of emotional intelligence in fostering personal growth and happiness.
 Emotional intelligence plays a crucial role in various aspects of our lives, from managing emotions effectively to building fulfilling relationships and achieving overall well-being.